 The main thing to understand here is that credit card readers are only as good as the software that supports them.
 While obtaining a credit card reader is quite simple, it shouldn’t be done hastily.
 Picking the wrong payment processing software can cost your business a small fortune in additional hours, overcharged fees, and missed sales.

-1. Does the payment software offer e-commerce solutions?
+Does the credit card reader provider offer e-commerce solutions?

 You might assume that all businesses have realized that the internet has changed the business landscape in a permanent way, but the truth is that many businesses are still running a few decades behind the times.

-While vetting various payment softwares, be on the lookout for the capability to access a virtual terminal.
-A virtual terminal is the name given to the web version of a physical credit card terminal.
+While vetting various credit card reader softwares, be on the lookout for the capability to access a virtual terminal.
+A virtual terminal is a name given to the web version of a physical credit card terminal.
 These virtual terminals allow businesses to take payments over an internet connection without needing to physically swipe a card.
-This is a must have for any business that intends to keep up with the times.
+This is a must-have for any business that intends to keep up with the times.
 Can you imagine the impression a customer would get if you didn’t use the internet?
 It’s kinda like that.

 Mobile card readers connect to a smartphone or tablet and sync with the payment software allowing businesses to easily collect payments when they are in the field or at trade shows.
 With PaySimple’s Bluetooth capable mobile card reader, customers can dip or tap their credit card for contactless payments.